The Inkanima Lineage

 In 2017 she felt more and more called to the work with women, to support them on their very own way to liberation and deep connection within – the first Medicine Women’s Circle came to life.

-Metsa Yaka is Founder of Rao Caballo and Co-Founder of the Non-Profit-Association Visiones.
+Metsa Yaka is Founder of Medicina Feminina, Rao Caballo and Co-Founder of the Non-Profit-Association Visiones and the in Spain based Retreat Center Cinco Lunas.